An explicit bound for the log-canonical degree of curves on open surfaces: Preliminaries

 \begin{theorem} Let $X$ be a smooth projective surface, $D$ a simple normal crossing divisor on $X$ and $\mathcal{E}$ a locally free rank two subsheaf of $\Omega^1_{X}\left( \log D \right)$ such that $c_1 ( \mathcal{E} )$ is an effective $\mathbb{Q}$-divisor.
 Then

 \end{theorem}

 \begin{proof} See Miyaoka \cite[Remark 4.18, p.~170]{miyaoka-maximal}, \cite[Theorem 0.1]{langer-bmy}. \end{proof}

-\begin{remark} We did not state Theorem \ref{theorem:bmy} in the most general version available, indeed the above form will suffice for our purposes here.
+\begin{remark} We did not state Theorem \ref{theorem:bmy} in the most general version available, indeed the above form will suffice for most of our purposes.
+We will need Bogomolov-Miyaoka-Yau inequality in the generality provided by \cite[Theorem 0.1]{langer-orbifold} only to prove \eqref{MichaelsEqn}.
 For a generalization to the case of log canonical surfaces see for instance \cite{langer-orbifold}. \end{remark}